Lemon Cream Cheese Dump Cake

 -

-Grease a 9x13 inch baking pan with a thin film of butter or nonstick spray.
+Lightly grease a 9x13 inch baking dish with butter or nonstick spray.

 -

-Spread the lemon pie filling evenly over the bottom of the pan, nudging it into the corners with an offset spatula.
+Spread the lemon pie filling evenly over the bottom of the prepared baking dish.

 -

-Pour this mixture evenly over the lemon pie filling.
+Pour this cream cheese mixture evenly over the lemon pie filling in the baking dish.

 -